jgscott/STA380/exercises/README.md

 Notes:
 - Do not knit to .html, which won't render properly on GitHub.
 - Do not send six different sets of links, one for each problem.
 We want a single document.
-- Do not directly e-mail James or Jared with your reports.
+- Do not directly e-mail the instructor directly with your reports.
 (We get so much e-mail in our usual addresses that we are likely to miss it.)
 Use the e-mail address provided above, which we've set up explicitly for this purpose.
 - Do not e-mail an attachment of any kind.
 If for whatever reason you cannot get your report to compile correctly to a .md document, compile to a PDF and send a link to the PDF on GitHub instead.
 - If you need to include mathematical expressions in your report, you can go down the Googling rabbit hole of "math expressions in Github markdown".
 Alternatively, you can just handwrite the math, snap a photo, and include the image in the final report.
 This is a simple, low-overhead option.
 - LaTeX is an acceptable alternative to Markdown.
 If you wish to typeset your reports in Latex, either use Sweave or something similar.